Azure/Industrial-IoT/docs/opc-publisher/readme.md

 ## OPC UA Client (OPC Twin)

-The control services (formerly OPC Twin services) provides a IoT Hub device method API to invoke OPC UA server functionality on OPC server endpoints.
+The control services (formerly OPC Twin services) are provided using IoT Hub device method API (as well as Web API and MQTT based request response API).

+The API enables you to write applications taht invoke OPC UA server functionality on OPC server endpoints.
 The Payload is transcoded from JSON to OPC UA binary and passed on through the OPC UA stack to the OPC UA server.
 The response is reencoded to JSON and passed back to the cloud service.
 This includes [Variant](../api/json.md) encoding and decoding in a consistent JSON format.

 Payloads that are larger than the Azure IoT Hub supported Device Method payload size are chunked, compressed, sent, then decompressed and reassembled for both request and response.
 This allows fast and large value writes and reads, as well as returning large browse results.